CSSUoB/birminghack.com/code-of-conduct.md

 ---
-layout: text
+layout: document
+title: Code of Conduct
+last-updated: 30th January 2025
 ---
-# Code of Conduct

 Welcome to birmingHack!
 Our goal is to create a hackathon environment where attendees can grow, learn from each other, and have fun; one which is also inclusive, accessible and friendly for everyone, regardless of their gender (identity and expression), age, sexual orientation, (dis)ability, physical appearance, size, race, ethnicity, religion (or lack thereof), or technology choices.